• Art magazine

 Reception and classification of olfactory art

-Because as Saskia Wilson-Brown aptly noticed:
+As Saskia Wilson-Brown aptly points out:

-Smells are more than fleeting perceptions - they are an important part of our cultural identity and our collective memory. "
+Smells are more than fleeting perceptions – they are an important part of our cultural identity and our collective memory.”

 Exterior view of the Osmothèque in Versailles (France)